Most Common Veteran Disabilities and How They are Rated

 Does having multiple service-connected disabilities increase my overall VA rating?

 Yes, the VA uses a combined ratings formula to calculate your overall disability percentage when you have more than one service-connected condition.
-It’s important to note this isn’t simply adding the percentages together, so working with an experienced advocate can help make sure your combined rating accurately reflects the full impact of your disabilities.
+It’s not simply adding the percentages together, so working with an experienced advocate can help make sure your combined rating accurately reflects the full impact of your disabilities.